Multi-agent coordination

 Only sets as active if not locked |

-Daemon (Optional)
+Daemon operation

-crosslink daemon start # Start background daemon
+crosslink daemon start # background process

 Lock state lives on the crosslink/hub branch, separate from your code branches.
 The branch contains: